iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Nesterov Original Conception of Momentum Method.md

 ---
 ### **Intro**

 The gradient descent with momentum derived by Nesterov is a constructive approach and it has great potentials for re-interpretations, expansions and generalizations.
-We follow Nesterov's Lectures on Convex Optimizations (2nd edition), chapter 2 of his book.
+We faithfully follow Nesterov's Lectures on Convex Optimizations (2nd edition), chapter 2 of his book.

 My contributions here involve some extra gory mathematical details for the record keeping, a better exposition and comments on what I think Nesterov tries to do.
 And finally, correctly identify the way of adding non-smoothness into Nesterov's derivations.